OSMLatam/roads/README.md

-# ORC - OpenStreetMap Route Checker
+# ORC

-This is an application to monitor routing quality of OpenStreetMap data.
+OpenStreetMap Route Checker (ORC) is an application to monitor routing quality of OpenStreetMap data.
 In the alpha version, it will check the existence of highway routes between Brazilian cities.

 ## Development